George Gallaccio

 George Gallaccio (born 23 December 1938) is a British retired television producer who previously worked as a production assistant and production unit manager.
 His most prominent work was as the producer on two BBC detective drama series, Miss Marple (1985–1992), based on the novels by Agatha Christie, and Bergerac (1988–1991), for which he was the final producer.

 Career

-He began his career at the BBC in the early-1970s.
+Gallaccio began his career at the BBC in the early 1970s.
 He was the production assistant on Moonbase 3 (1973), which was created by the Doctor Who production team of Barry Letts and Terrance Dicks.
 He also worked as a production unit manager (PUM), a new role created at the BBC which meant that he was in charge of the budgets on a given production.
 In this capacity he worked on Doctor Who between 1974 and 1976, and briefly appeared on screen as one of the faces in the mind-bending sequence of The Brain of Morbius (1976), later suggested as an early incarnation of the Doctor by producer Philip Hinchcliffe.
 He also worked on the BBC's adaptations of David Copperfield (1974–75) and Anna Karenina (1977).